Geta/Epi.FontThumbnail/README.md

 # Geta.Epi.FontThumbnail

+## Description
 This package basically consists of an override to the built in "ImageUrlAttribute" that is used to specify preview images for the different contenttypes in your Episerver project.
-The only difference is that with this attribute the images are generated using a configured background color, foreground color and a reference to a FontAwesome icon.
+The only difference is that with this attribute the images are generated using a configured background color, foreground color and a reference to a FontAwesome icon.n

 ![Screenshot of package](/docs/fontthumbnail_overview.jpg)

+## Features
+* Generates preview images for the different contenttypes in your Episerver project
+* Support for using FontAwesome icons
+* Supports customized foreground and background color on generated images
+* Loading custom fonts

-## How to use
+## How to get started?
+* Install NuGet package (use [EPiServer Nuget](http://nuget.episerver.com))
+* ``Install-Package Geta.Epi.FontThumbnail``

+## Details
 Using the built in ImageUrlAttribute, you specify the images to be presented like this:
 ```cs
 [ImageUrlAttribute("~/images/contenttypes/articlepage.png")]